 - Control: Devise a plan for controlling the problem (integration of all possible means to achieve good, cheap and safe pest control)

-Stored grain management is an organised, long-term approach to maintaining the quality, minimizing chemical control inputs, and preserving the integrity of the grain storage system and techniques must be adopted to prevent and minimise losses from infestations.
-There should be pest management practices in place to prevent the harbourage and breeding of pests on the grounds and within the warehouse facility.
+Stored grain management is an organized, long-term approach to maintaining the quality, minimizing chemical control inputs, and preserving the integrity of the grain storage system and techniques must be adopted to prevent and minimize losses from infestations.
+There should be pest management practices in place to prevent the harborage and breeding of pests on the grounds and within the warehouse facility.

 ESTABLISHMENT – PERSONAL HYGIENE